- Human Studies Life Cycle

 For a list of activiites that are not typically human subject research see: Activities that typically are NOT Human Subject Research or do NOT require IRB review at this institution

 To obtain an IRB Determination of human subject research:

 If any question arises whether IRB review is required or if documentation of not-human-subject determination is required by a sponsor or publisher, complete and submit the IRB Request for Determination.
 Investigators may also contact the IRB administrator for guidance and clarification.
-Studies that are human subject research but may qualify for one of the EXEMPT categories must be submitted to the IRB.

 - OHRP Decision Charts (see Chart 1)